-Now that you know what to expect in terms of interview process let’s go through the different types of questions Accenture will ask you in your interviews.
+Next, we'll walk through more details on the different types of questions Accenture will ask you in your interviews.

 3. Accenture Potentia Interview

-If you are applying for Accenture Strategy one of your interviews will be a 1h assessment called the Potentia Interview.
+If you are applying for Accenture Strategy one of your interviews will be a 1-hour assessment called the Potentia Interview.

 After this, you will need to present your initial thoughts to your interviewer and they will then follow up with a series of questions.
-The whole interview will last 45mins to 1h and should feel like a conversation.
+The whole interview will last 45-60 minutes and should feel like a conversation.
 Its main objective is to test your creativity and it therefore won't involve any calculations.

 Instead, we suggest that you use the following two-step approach to impress your interviewer: